 - Emergence of Content Cards

 In order for Notifications to fulfil all the needs of current apps, Content Cards will emerge.
 These cards will serve the main purpose of allowing users to view more information and take appropriate actions quickly from a pop-up message or notification.
 It means that designers should focus on building systems and not destinations to assist users operate faster and more conveniently.
 In addition, these cards could become personalised and get some ordering paradigm, say by favourite sources or vital contacts.

 - Development of Smarter Apps

 Presently, apps are converging with cloud services.
-Some app developers employ the help of Managed IT Service providers to help with the integration of this latest trend in the app market.
-These developers understand the underlying benefits when an IT Support company gets involved in their production process.
+Some app developers employ the help of managed service providers to help with the integration of this latest trend in the app market.
+These developers understand the underlying benefits when an IT support company gets involved in their production process.
 This will allow them to focus more on the app so to speak.
 This will lead to smarter and smarter apps in the future.
 This will help ease the burden of having to recall much information, but instead move across and having the apps connected to the cloud.
 These Smart Apps will be more user-friendly, which, in the long run, will lead to increased profits, mindshare and loyalty.

 - Apps will be Vertical

 Future apps will be managing a vertical path in their user’s job or life, say health, home, finance and beauty.
 The companies owning the apps will then plug into the category that incorporates their service or product.
 This will allow users view brands that can augment and have value proposition within them.